homebridge/homebridge-apt-pkg/README.md

 # Debian Package For Homebridge

+**This project is currently a work in progress.
+Use at your own risk.**
-This repo is for testing a Debian package for Homebridge.

-This should work on Ubuntu / Debian based systems.
+This repo builds and publishes a debian-based package that can be installed using `apt` on Ubuntu / Debian / Raspberry Pi OS based Linux systems.

+The project aims to deploy Homebridge and the Homebridge UI in a secure and stable way, with no dependencies outside those available in the standard distribution repos.
+It comes bundled with it's own Node.js runtime and runs in an isolated environment as a service user with no sudo / admin priviledges.

 Supported architectures:

 * x86_64
 * i386
-* arm
+* armhf (armv6 / armv7)
-* aarch64
+* aarch64 (arm64)

 ## Using APT

+> The apt source in the instructions below is temporary and will change to "repo.homebridge.io" before this project leaves the testing phase.

 Add package source: